mohibsheth/CarouselView/README.md

-# CarouselView

 <p align="center"><img src="/assets/carousel_baner.jpg"></p>

 CarouselView
 =======
 A simple yet flexible library to add carousel view in your Xamarin Android application.
-This is a C# port of CarouselView for Android which can be found at
+This is a C# port of CarouselView for Android which can be found at [link](https://github.com/sayyam/carouselview)

 <img src="/assets/carousel_gif.gif" title="sample" width="500" height="460" />